 Inside: Want a fun and fabulous activity to do with your daughter or granddaughter?
-One that will be perfect for holiday gift-giving and more?
+One that will be perfect for birthday parties, gift-giving and more?
 Here’s a suggestion: make your own fingernail polish!
 It’s fun, easy and a great way to bond with your child.
 Who knows…this may be the start of an entrepreneurial venture!
-(Note: Teaching Tips for Parents–it’s at the end of the blog and gives you ideas to make this a fun and learning experience with your child.
-These ideas will help you to raise brighter children).

 Looking for a fun, easy, and addicting activity you can do with your daughters or granddaughters?
 One that will answer the holiday gift-giving dilemma and more?